You must ensure you are prepared for a fire in your car or on your boat.

 There are a minimum number of fire extinguishers required on boats and vessels in Victoria.

-Refer to the Marine Safety Victoria for safety equipment regulations and requirements.
+Refer to the Marine Safety Victoria website for safety equipment regulations and requirements.

 If your vehicle catches fire it is important to know what to do to avoid injury or death: